 See Geography programme pages and Environmental Sciences programme pages for more information about fieldwork.

-Fieldwork is included as part of the BSc Geography and Urban and Regional Planning programme, with Malta being a regular place of field study.
+Fieldwork is included as part of the BSc Geography and Urban and Regional Planning programme, with Berlin being the current place of field study.

 Please note that the other joint honours Planning programmes do not offer a fieldwork component.